Nutritional Sciences (NS) Major

-Nutritional sciences is a broad, problem-solving field that draws upon biology, chemistry and the social sciences to answer questions such as:
+Nutritional Sciences is a broad, problem-solving field that draws upon biology, chemistry, and the social sciences to answer questions such as:

-How do dietary patterns influence the health and well-being of individuals, communities, and populations?
+- How do dietary patterns influence the health and well-being of individuals, communities, and populations?

-What are the biological mechanisms through which nutrients affect metabolism?
+- What are the biological mechanisms through which nutrients affect metabolism?

-What are recommended dietary patterns for people of different activity levels and medical conditions?
+- What are recommended dietary patterns for people of different activity levels and medical conditions?

-How can people be encouraged to adopt and maintain healthy eating patterns?
+- How can people be encouraged to adopt and maintain healthy eating patterns?

-What are the roles of governments and businesses in providing accessible, healthy food supplies and in promoting healthy eating practices?
+- What are the roles of governments and businesses in providing accessible, healthy food supplies and in promoting healthy eating practices?

-Nutrition major is excellent preparation for several different career interests:
+The Nutrition major is excellent preparation for several different career interests:

-Medicine and other health careers such as physical therapy, physician's assistant, or pharmacy
+- Medicine and other health careers such as physical therapy, physician's assistant, or pharmacy

 - Dietetics including nutrition counseling, clinical nutrition, community nutrition, and management of food and nutrition services in business and the health industry

-Fitness and Wellness including corporate wellness, sports nutrition, exercise science, and athletic training
+- Fitness and Wellness including corporate wellness, sports nutrition, exercise science, and athletic training

-Nutrition Communications including nutrition education and outreach programs for businesses, governments, and community organizations
+- Nutrition Communications including nutrition education and outreach programs for businesses, governments, and community organizations

-International Nutrition & Global Health including programs concerned with hunger, health, and food supply issues in non-industrialized countries
+- International Nutrition & Global Health including programs concerned with hunger, health, and food supply issues in non-industrialized countries

-Research including careers that use biochemical, physiological, genomic, clinical, and social science methods to understand how food, diet, and health are related
+- Research including careers that use biochemical, physiological, genomic, clinical, and social science methods to understand how food, diet, and health are related

 Following graduation most nutrition majors pursue their career interests through programs of advanced study including graduate school, dietetic internships, and medical school.

 Expect your career interests to develop and possibly change while you are at Cornell.
 You may take advantage of the different speakers and seminars offered throughout the year to learn about various career options.
-You can discuss your career interests with your faculty adviser and with college counselors specializing in career planning.
-If you want to explore other majors, your adviser will suggest some people to contact.
+You can discuss your career interests with your faculty advisor and with college counselors specializing in career planning.
+If you want to explore other majors, your advisor will suggest some people to contact.

-During the first meeting with your adviser, you will find out how to contact him/her when you need to consult with him/her in the future.
+During the first meeting with your advisor, you will find out how to contact him/her when you need to consult with him/her in the future.
 Most faculty members prefer that students make an appointment through a sign-up sheet, e-mail, or phone call.
 Some faculty members have scheduled office hours as well.

-If you have questions about your faculty adviser or are unable to contact your adviser, you can come to or call the Academic Affairs Office (B21 Savage, 255-4410, email@example.com).
-If you wish to change your adviser, contact Terry Mingle (B21 Savage, 255-4410).
-See the information sheet, "Working with Your Faculty Adviser," in the TAN pages, for tips about how you can develop a good relationship with this important person.
+If you have questions about your faculty advisor or are unable to contact your advisor, you can come to or call the Academic Affairs Office (B21 Savage, 255-4410, email@example.com).
+If you wish to change your advisor, contact Terry Mingle (B21 Savage, 255-4410, firstname.lastname@example.org).
+See the information sheet, Working with Your Faculty Advisor, for tips about how you can develop a good relationship with this important person.

 The core curriculum includes introductory chemistry and biology, organic chemistry, biochemistry, physiology and math as well as introductory courses in the social sciences.
 Students complete five core courses in nutritional sciences:

-NS 1150: Nutrition, Health and Society (fresh yr, fall)
+- NS 1150: Nutrition, Health and Society (fresh yr, fall)

-NS 2450: Social Science Perspectives on Food and Nutrition (soph yr, fall)
+- NS 2450: Social Science Perspectives on Food and Nutrition (soph yr, fall)

-NS 3450: Introduction to Physicochemical and Biological Aspects of Foods (soph or junior yr, fall)
+- NS 3450: Introduction to Physicochemical and Biological Aspects of Foods (soph or junior yr, fall)

-NS 3310: Physiological and Biochemical Bases of Nutrition (junior yr, spring)
+- NS 3310: Nutrient Metabolism (junior yr, spring)

-NS 3320: Methods in Nutritional Sciences (senior yr, fall)
+- NS 3320: Methods in Nutritional Sciences (senior yr, fall)

 In addition, you will select at least three advanced courses in nutritional sciences from a wide variety of choices such as: